 For Summer 2019

-SEASIDE is offering 18 courses, each equivalent to a one-term class of 3 credit hours and one 6 credit hour course (BIOL 3640).
+SEASIDE is offering 15 courses equivalent to a one-term class of 3 credit hours and one 6 credit hour course (BIOL 3640).
 Some are cross-listed as Biology (BIOL), Marine Biology (MARI), Oceanography (OCEA), Environmental Science (ENVS), or Geography (GEOG).
 These classes are offered ONLY in the summer term.
 All have field trips, some have boat trips, some have overnight trips of 1-7 days while others have only day trips.
-One (MARI 3682) has an international field trip to Sri Lanka - deadline to apply for this course is January 31.
+One (MARI 3640) has an international field trip to Sri Lanka - deadline to apply for this course is January 31.

 PLEASE NOTE: You must apply online and be accepted into a class.
 Once accepted, a $100 non-refundable deposit is required to reserve your place in each class, before you will receive permission to register.
 (Deposits for international courses are higher, similar to the cost of an air ticket.)